VibeCoder01/ConsentFormFetcher/src/README.md

 ### 4. Selecting a Consent Form

 -   The **"Available Forms"** section on the left sidebar lists all consent forms scraped from the RCR website, organized by category.
 -   Click on a form title to select it.
-The application's next step depends on the **"Preview PDF Fields"** setting on the Configuration page.
+The application's next step depends on the **"Preview PDF fields before generating"** setting on the Configuration page.

 ### 5. Reviewing and Generating the PDF

+The application's behavior after you select a form is controlled by a setting on the Configuration page.

--   **If "Preview PDF Fields" is ON**:
+-   **If "Preview PDF fields before generating" is ON**:
     -   Once you select a form, its fillable fields will appear in the main content area.
     -   The application will intelligently pre-populate these fields based on the patient and clinician data you entered.
 The source of the pre-filled data (e.g., "matched with - Patient Full Name") is shown above each field.
     -   Review all fields for accuracy.
 You can edit any pre-filled information directly on this screen.
     -   When you are satisfied, click the **"Submit & Open PDF"** button.
 A new browser tab will open with the finalized, filled-in PDF, ready for you to print or save.
--   **If "Preview PDF Fields" is OFF**:
+-   **If "Preview PDF fields before generating" is OFF**:
     -   When you click a form, the application will immediately generate the filled PDF and open it in a new tab, skipping the preview step.

 ### 6. Configuration